MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`runtimeStack`** - **Application runtime stack**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The platform version stack that the application runs in when deployed to the Azure Container App.
-This should be provided in the form of `<platform>:<version>`.
+The platform version stack used in the final runnable application image that is deployed to the Container App.
+The value should be provided in the formation `<platform>:<version>`.
 If not provided, this value is determined by Oryx based on the contents of the provided application.
-Please view the following document for more information on the supported runtime stacks for Oryx: https://github.com/microsoft/Oryx/blob/main/doc/supportedRuntimeVersions.md.
+Please refer to [this document](https://github.com/microsoft/Oryx/blob/main/doc/supportedRuntimeVersions.md) for more information on supported runtime stacks for Oryx.
 <!-- :::editable-content-end::: -->
 <br>